tejavakalapudi/tejavakalapudi/readme.txt

 //Things to do:
 ##IMPORTANT : CONSISTENTLY CHECKING IF THERE"S A WAY TO BUNDLE BOOTSTRAP BEFORE CUSTOM CSS THROUGH WEBPACK ##
+a.
+Should generate latest 3 projects in home grid
+b.
+Ongoing projects should change size based on projects Count.
+c.
+Customize Admin Page
+d.
+Restrict editPage and addPage for only admin access
+e.
+Change min-width of website to support all screen sizes.
+f. edit project should have 'EDIT PROJECT' as title.
+e.
+Improve buyer's guide
+f.
+Setup cookie for welcome screen and admin access

 1. Have sticky header and apply z-index during scroll
 2. Contact us (Clicking on icons should dynamically modify the contact us form)
 3. Should toggle font size and background color